AlphaNtihinduka/youtube_clone_reactjs/README.md

 # 📖 [Youtube clone] <a name="about-project"></a>

-> This is a youtube clone that enables user navigate with categories and also search for preferred youtube videos
+> This is a youtube clone that enables user navigate with categories and also search for preferred youtube videos.

 **[Youtube clone]** is a...